-The JSWVE examines the ethical and values issues that impact and are interwoven with social work practice, research, and theory development.
-JSWVE addresses ethical and value issues that encompass the full range of social problems and issues that social workers encounter.
-The journal provides the necessary historical perspectives on the development of social work values and ethics, as well as present articles providing value and ethical dilemmas stemming from state-of-the-art developments.
+The International Journal of Social Work Values and Ethics examines the ethical and values issues that affect and are interwoven with social work practice, research, and theory development.
+The IJSWVE addresses ethical and values issues that encompass the full range of social problems and issues that social workers encounter.
+The journal provides necessary historical perspectives on the development of social work values and ethics and presents articles examining values and ethical dilemmas stemming from state-of-the-art developments.

-Manuscripts submitted to the journal should be relevant to the mission of JSWVE.
-The Journal of Social Work Values and Ethics focuses on areas such as:
+Manuscripts submitted to the journal should be relevant to the mission of the IJSWVE, which focuses on areas such as:

-- Research studies on the influence of values and ethics in social work practice decision-making and in agency program development.
+- Research studies on the influence of values and ethics in social work practice decision-making and in agency program development

-- Theoretical articles that explain the origin, development and evolution of social work values and ethics.
+- Theoretical articles that explain the origin, development, and evolution of social work values and ethics

 - Reviews and analyses of scholarly and practice books, monographs, and articles on social work values and ethics

 In the preparation of their manuscripts, authors are expected to draw on codes of ethics that are particularly relevant to their discussion, along with including a conceptual rationale.
 The IJSWVE endorses the Statement of Ethical Principles adopted by its publisher, the International Federation of Social Workers, and encourages authors to draw on it, when appropriate.